Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 Aston Waikiki Beach Tower

 Located across from Waikiki Beach, this luxury aparthotel delivers well-equipped suites featuring kitchens and balconies with views over the Pacific Ocean.
-The luxurious amenities include an outdoor swimming pool, fitness center, hot tub, and recreation deck.
+We’re big fans of the luxurious amenities here, including an outdoor swimming pool, fitness center, hot tub, and recreation deck.

 More Honolulu itinerary ideas